ORTs Work During the Second World War

 Work with refugees

-ORT curses for refugees could be found in all the countries where Jews were forced to flee.
+ORT courses for refugees could be found in all the countries where Jews were forced to flee.

 ORT’s wartime work began in August 1939, when on the eve of the outbreak of the war over a hundred pupils and eight instructors of the ORT Berlin Engineer School were transferred to England.
 The boys were transferred to a school in Leeds, where they carried on the work and training that had begun in Berlin.
 The school operated for two years, training both boys from the Berlin school as well as refugees from Czechoslovakia, Austria, Germany and Poland.